cpcm94/linhadotempo/README.md

 ### Connecting to MySQL Workbench

 To check your database on MySQL Workbench, create a new instance.
-The host name, username and password for the connection is found by running the command:
+The host name, username and password for the connection can be found by running the command:

 ```
 heroku addons:open jawsdb